TheBlode/Evolution-Gaming-Scripts/README.md

 - Decremental betting eg: (40, 20, 10, 5, 2, 1 then start over)
 - Sequence betting eg: (if sequence amount set to 2, then 1-1, 2-2, 5-5, 10-10, etc)
 - Random bets (with round skipping)
+- Bet on everything but randomly skip one

 ## Monopoly Advanced Autoplay Bot
 Monopoly Autoplay Bot offers the following autoplay modes;